nov-solutions/sol-web/README.md

 0. Clone the repository

-1. Populate the keys in the `.env` file with appropriate values for the project
+1. Replace the values in ".env" with appropriate values for the local build of the project

 2. Run `python find_replace.py` in the root directory

 3. Delete "find_replace.py"

-4. Address all of the repo-wide `TODO`s
+4. Address all of the repository-wide `TODO`s

+5. Update the web app manifest at "/nextjs/public/manifest.json" with appropriate values for the project

+6. Add "logo.png" and "wordmark.png" to "nextjs/public/static/assets/img/logos"

-5. Add "logo.png", "wordmark.png", "social.png," "favicon.png", and "apple_touch_icon.png" to `nextjs/public/static/assets/img`
+7. Add "social.png," "favicon.png", and "apple_touch_icon.png" to "nextjs/public/static/assets/img"

-6. Run `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'` in /django to generate a Django secret key.
-Add it to the `.env` file

-7. Run `pre-commit install` in the root directory
+8. Run `pre-commit install` in the root directory

-8. Update manifest.json with colors

-9. Update pipeline variables, create git secrets

-10. Rm scheduler/redis if not needed

-11. Rm user model, reset migrations if not needed

 ## Operation

 ### Local Development

-0. Run `make dev` in the root directory
+0. Run `make dev` in the root directory to start the development environment

-1. Access the web app via `localhost`
+1. Access the web app via "localhost"

 ### Production Deployment

 #### One-Time Setup

+0. Replace the `CDK_ACCOUNT` and `CDK_REGION` values in ".env" with the appropriate values for the AWS account and region in which the project will be deployed

+1. Replace the values in ".github/workflows/deploy.yaml" and ".github/workflows/test.yaml" with appropriate values for the production build of the project

+2. Upload the production secrets referenced in ".github/workflows/deploy.yaml" and ".github/workflows/test.yaml" (except for `SECRET_KEY`) to the GitHub repository

-0. Run `python app.py` in `/cdk` to provision AWS resources
+3. Run `python app.py` in `/cdk` to provision AWS resources for the project

+4. Replace `@EC2IPADDRESS` across the repository with the IP address of the project's AWS EC2 instance

-1. Acquire a domain name
+5. Acquire a domain name

-2. Execute `cert.sh` in the root directory to generate a TLS certificate for the domain.
-Rename the output private key to `<project name>-key` and place it in the root directory.
+6. Execute `cert.sh` in the root directory to generate a TLS certificate for the domain.
+Rename the output private key to `app-key` and place it in the root directory

+7. Run `make key-pair` in the root directory to generate an SSH key pair.
+Rename the output private key to `app-key` and place it in the root directory

+8. Push code to the master branch of the repository to initialize the project's files on the AWS EC2 instance

+9. Run `make ssh` in the root directory to open a terminal connection to the AWS EC2 instance.
+Change directories to "/app" to access the project's files

+10. Run `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'` in "/django" to generate a Django secret key that can be used in production.
+Upload the secret key to the GitHub repository

 #### Routine Deployment